pesos/ngo-portal/README.md

 ## Contributing

 We love contributors!
 Clone the repository and start sending us pull requests...
-For a list of things that we'd need help are in the [issues](https://github.com/pesos/ngo-portal/issues) section.
+For a list of things that we'd need help check out the [issues](https://github.com/pesos/ngo-portal/issues) section.
 That would be your starting point if you are looking to contribute to this project!
 If you need help in getting started, ping us on #pes-os on IRC (freenode).
 Look at the Getting Started section for some tutorials and resources to get you started quickly.

 Happy hacking!